-ARTICLE 36 FOP ACTIVITIES
+ARTICLE 37 FOP ACTIVITIES

-- 36.1 The Employer will grant one hundred sixty (160) hours annually for use as F.O.P.
+- 37.1 The Employer will grant two hundred (200) hours annually for use as F.O.P.
 Pool Time.
-The total Pool Time may exceed one hundred sixty (160) hours by employee contributions to this Pool. - This time shall be used for the purpose of attending or handling a grievance meeting, negotiating session, arbitration, or attendance at F.O.P. functions.
+The total Pool Time may exceed two hundred (200) hours by employee contributions to this Pool. - 37.2 This time shall be used for the purpose of attending or handling a grievance meeting, negotiating session, arbitration, or attendance at F.O.P. functions.
 Approval of such time shall be authorized by either the F.O.P.
 President, First Vice-President, Second Vice-President, or Secretary.
 Time will be charged in increments of one (1) hour.
-The F.O.P. may rollover not more than a total of four hundred (400) unused hours to a subsequent contract.
-The employee that is to be off shall furnish an authorized request from the F.O.P. to the Police Chief for approval.
+The F.O.P. may rollover not more than a total of two hundred (200) unused hours to a subsequent contract.
+The employee that is to be off shall furnish an authorized request from the F.O.P. to the Chief of Police for approval.
 Employees receiving leave will be awarded leave hours based on the "cash value" of the donated leave.

-ARTICLE 37 BULLETIN BOARDS
+ARTICLE 38 BULLETIN BOARDS

-- 37.1 The Employer agrees to provide space for the F.O.P. to erect, at the F.O.P.'s expense, one glass enclosed bulletin board, not to exceed thirty-six (36) inches by thirty-six (36) inches, in close proximity to the patrol line-up room.
-The precise location of the bulletin board shall be approved by the Police Chief. - 37.2 The bulletin board shall be used for posting F.O.P. notices, signed by the F.O.P.
-President or his designee, but restricted to: - A. Notices of F.O.P. meetings. - B. Notices of F.O.P. elections and the results of such elections. - C. Notices of F.O.P. recreational or social affairs. - D. Notices of F.O.P. appointments.
+- 38.1 The Employer agrees to provide space for the F.O.P. to erect, at the F.O.P.'s expense, one glass enclosed bulletin board, not to exceed thirty-six (36) inches by thirty-six (36) inches, in close proximity to the patrol line-up room.
+The precise location of the bulletin board shall be approved by the Police Chief.
+This bulletin board is intended to be utilized for F.O.P. purposes pertaining to all bargaining units at the Pensacola Police Department.

+- 38.2 The bulletin board shall be used for posting F.O.P. notices, signed by the F.O.P.
+President or his designee, but restricted to:

+- A. Notices of F.O.P. meetings.

+- B. Notices of F.O.P. elections and the results of such elections.

+- C. Notices of F.O.P. recreational or social affairs.

+- D. Notices of F.O.P. appointments.

 - E. Minutes of F.O.P. meetings.

 - F. Notices by public bodies.

 - G. Reports of F.O.P. committees.

 - H. Rulings and policies of the F.O.P.

-- 37.3 All costs incidental to preparing and posting F.O.P. materials shall be borne by the F.O.P.
+- 38.3 All costs incidental to preparing and posting F.O.P. materials shall be borne by the F.O.P.
 The F.O.P. is responsible for posting and removing approved material on designated bulletin boards and maintaining such bulletin boards in an orderly condition.
 None of the posted material shall be derogatory in any manner of the Employer, its managers, officers, agents and employees, and prior to any material being posted, copies of all material shall be submitted to the Police Chief.

-- 37.4 The Employer can remove any document not in compliance with Section 38.2.
+38.4 The Employer can remove any document not in compliance with Section 38.2.

-ARTICLE 38 SPECIAL MEETINGS
+ARTICLE 39 SPECIAL MEETINGS

-38.1 The Employer and the F.O.P. agree to meet quarterly and confer on matters of mutual interest.
+39.1 The Employer and the F.O.P. agree to meet quarterly and confer on matters of mutual interest.
 An agenda shall be submitted prior to the meeting.
 Discussion shall be limited to matters set forth in the agenda or other subjects mutually agreed to, but it is understood that these special meetings shall not be used to renegotiate this Agreement.
 The F.O.P. shall have the right, at these special meetings to recommend to the Employer corrections to any inequities known to the F.O.P.

-ARTICLE 39 HURRICANE TRAVEL TEAM
+ARTICLE 40 HURRICANE TRAVEL TEAM